Absorption of Digested Food - Importance, methods, Work

 This Story also Contains

-2. Functions of each part of the Digestive System
+2. Overview of the Digestive System and Absorption

 Absorption of Digested Food - Importance, methods, Work

-• Mouth: Also involves mechanical digestion by churning and since it contains enzymes it also involves chemical digestion.
+• Mouth: Involves in mechanical digestion by churning and since it contains enzymes, it also involves chemical digestion.

 • Esophagus: Moves food through the mouth to the stomach with the help of peristalsis.